 Information from machines, mobile devices and assets can help businesses measure the productivity of employees.
 Instead of checking employees’ performance, attendance and hours on the factory floor, managers will be able to get a dashboard view of productivity metrics that are automatically updated in real time.
 This is a turnkey project that includes a loT gateway, wireless sensors, and a portal site that includes data analytics.
 The platform provides an advanced tracking facility, dwell time detection, and provides complete workforce visibility.

 5. Improved procurement and forecasting

-Sensors deployed on the production line can help purchasing managers to monitor the products assembly, helping to control the raw materials use and reduce waste.
-They can also send alert to users when supplies are low.
+Sensors deployed on the production line can help to purchase managers monitor the product assembly, helping to control the raw materials use and reduce waste.
+They can also send alerts to users when supplies are low.
 Monitoring these critical items can greatly reduce waste and improve forecasting.